Menu

 • PE kit of plimsolls (needed for apparatus work) white T-shirt and black shorts.

 • Games kit of warm tracksuit or something similar to wear when the weather is cold and outdoor trainers.
+Plain black sweatshirt and black jogging bottoms.

 • For safety reasons, long hair, including long fringes, should be tied back with a coil or “ouchless” type hair band during PE and earrings must be removed.